THE ELEVENTH ANNUAL H.L. MENCKEN CLUB CONFERENCE

 That leads to the question: Why do so many women readily invoke the principle of social equality if they don’t really believe in it?
 Hypocrisy?
 That’s too facile an explanation.
 A better answer can be found in Sam Francis’ classic essay, “Equality as a Political Weapon.”
-He wrote:

 The doctrine of equality is unimportant because no one, save perhaps Pol Pot and Ben Wattenberg, really believes in it, and no one, least of all those who profess it most loudly, is seriously motivated by it…The real meaning of the doctrine of equality is that it serves as a political weapon, to be unsheathed whenever it is useful for cutting down barriers, human or institutional, to the power of those groups that wear it on their belts; but, because equality, if nothing else, is a two-edged weapon, to be kept well away from the hands of those who merely want to fondle it.

 In other words, the idea of social equality is a basis for rhetoric, not policy.
 The rhetoric may sound noble and stirring, a la Martin Luther King’s “I Have a Dream” speech, but its underlying motive is a drive for collective power.
 That’s why even if affirmative action (which King supported) could produce equality of result across the board, nobody would recognize the outcome as such.
 Instead, egalitarian zealots would use statistics to show that our society “still has a long way to go.”